Web3Clubs-xyz/eza-finance-demo/README.md

 # Eza Finance

-Eza.Finance is an enterprise that utilizes Web3 lending platforms to connect decentralized autonomous organizations (DAOs) with local financial institutions in Africa, such as Credit Unions and MFIs.
+Eza.Finance enables offchain lending by connecting Decentralized Autonomous Organizations (DAOs) with financial institutions in emerging markets, such as Credit Unions and MFIs.
-The aim is to enable affordable lending to underserved groups like small businesses, women, and youth.
-By leveraging Web3 technology and settling payments in usable legal tender, Eza.Finance facilitates fast and accessible credit provision while fostering economic growth and development in Africa.
+The aim is to enable affordable lending to thriving businesses in emerging markets while building loan guarantees for Web3 lenders in a trust minimized manner.

+We settle the loans in usable legal tender + abstract away Web3 complexities for the tradFi borrower.

-The platform sources funds from DAOs at competitive rates and converts them to local fiat eg. Kenyan shillings (KES).
-These funds are then onlent to Saccos, MFIs, and other financial institutions, which can use them to offer loans to their members or customers.
-The platform also facilitates the conversion of repayments back to the original tokens, enabling the return of the principal and interest to the DAOs
+The platform sources funds from DAOs and Web3 lenders at competitive rates and converts them to local fiat eg. Kenyan shillings (KES).
+These funds are then onlent to Credit Unions, MFIs, and other financial institutions, which can use them to offer loans to their SMEs.
+The platform facilitates the conversion of repayments back to the original tokens, enabling the return of the principal and interest to the lenders.

+EZA is experimenting a guarantee model through an EigenLayer AVS (see "How it Works" board below for architecture)

 ### Getting Started
 This is a test repository for this project and is based on Express Js with SQLite DB.